KurisuNya/nvim-config/README.md

 * Remember to run `:checkhealth` and fix the errors.

-* If you are Winodws user, make sure `im-selcet` is available in your environment path.
+* If you are Windows user, make sure `im-select` is available in your environment path.

 There is the link of [im-select](https://github.com/daipeihust/im-select).